The great Italian philosopher Mario Ballotelli once asked the world, “why always me?”

-I’ve categorised the 10 most annoying traits you will find in a work colleague over 2 parts.
-The first 5 are below and the second 5 can be found in a link below.
-And if you can’t recognise anybody from the 10, the cruel truth maybe that you yourself are one of those annoying work colleagues, but no-one has told you!
+I’ve categorised the 10 most annoying work colleague traits, and if you can’t recognise anybody from the 10, the cruel truth maybe that you yourself are one of those annoying work colleagues, but no-one has told you!

 Let’s start with one of the least popular people in the office:-

 1. The Grinch